 In the graph below, we can see Arizona performs best; it has the highest capacity factor, around 29.1%.
 Utah, California, and Nevada follow the rank.
 The northeastern states, such as Massachusetts and New Jersey, have the lowest capacity factor.

 Note: These figures are for photovoltaic utility plants.
 PV Utility plants are pretty advanced and use trackers to maximize power generation.
 Residential and commercial photovoltaic systems normally have lower capacity factors than utility-scale plants.
+If your solar system is getting over powered be sure to install solar fuses to ensure that your panels wiring does not get fried.

 The above data in the tabular format is as follows: